dartmouth-cs52/dartmouth-cs52.github.io/lectures/02_html/index_slides.md

 ???
 * bad idents bad points!
-* I have a linter so this was actively difficult for me to even type in Atom
+* i use linter so this was actively difficult for me to even type it kept reindenting